International Fast Food Chains In Tunisia

 Alex, I love traditional Tunisian food too.
 I think the Tunisian cuisine is one of the best in the world, and I totally understand how you wish for your first dinner here to be lablebi or madfouna.

-I totally get your point though, and I know this stuff is really junk food and that it's really unhealthy to base your diet around it.
+I totally get your point though, and I know this stuff is really junk food and that it’s really unhealthy to base your diet around it.
 I agree.
-But again those moments were you just crave a juicy yummy burger are stronger than you :P
+But again those moments were you just crave a juicy yummy burger are stronger than you π

 This is quite brilliant.
 Have you seen in it you travels?
-Might want to before you go "Size up!" :)
+Might want to before you go “Size up!” π

 http://www.supersizeme.com/